PawelBuczek/encounter-handler-pf2e/README.md

    - install (and run) rancher desktop or docker desktop or any other docker tool that you like
    - download mariadb image with command `docker pull mariadb`
      if you want, you can read more about this image on https://hub.docker.com/_/mariadb
    - now we need to run this image in a container.
-You can do it yourself if you want to, but...
+For example running db in `docker-compose.yaml` file.
-     you can also run bash script `docker-images-setup.sh` for that, it is in repository root of this project
+     (you can also run app there if you prefer, then probably ignore step 3)
 3. Run `src/main/java/com/pbuczek/pf/Application.java` *(database structure will be created by Liquibase)*

 # DBeaver (or other db management tool) connection properties to connect with MariaDB server: